Visualization of alternating triangular domains of charge density waves in 2H-NbSe$_2$ by scanning tunneling microscopy

-Figures 3(a)--3(c) show the images of $n_1(\mathbf{r})$, $n_2(\mathbf{r})$, and $n_3(\mathbf{r})$ determined from the topographic image in Fig. 1(a).
-Each image displays a step-terrace structure, and the histograms in Figs. 3(d)--3(f) show sharp peaks at integer values, highlighting the successful determination of $n_j$ values.
-The domain structure was visualized in Fig. 3(g) by plotting $\lambda(\mathbf{r}) \equiv \{\sum_j \operatorname{nint}[ n_j(\mathbf{r}) ]\} \mod 3,$ where $\operatorname{nint}$ denotes the nearest integer.
+Figures \ref{fig-domain}(a)--\ref{fig-domain}(c) show the images of $n_1(\mathbf{r})$, $n_2(\mathbf{r})$, and $n_3(\mathbf{r})$ determined from the topographic image in Fig. \ref{fig-stm}(a).
+Each image displays a step-terrace structure, and the histograms in Figs. \ref{fig-domain}(d)--\ref{fig-domain}(f) show sharp peaks at integer values, highlighting the successful determination of $n_j$ values.
+The results also show that the region is mostly covered by commensurate domains.
+The domain structure was visualized in Fig. \ref{fig-domain}(g) by plotting $\lambda(\mathbf{r}) \equiv \{\sum_j \operatorname{nint}[ n_j(\mathbf{r}) ]\} \mod 3,$ where $\operatorname{nint}$ denotes the nearest integer.
 The region is composed of alternating domains of $\lambda = 0$ (CC) and $\lambda = 1$ (HC), along with small areas with $\lambda = 2$ at the intersections of domain boundaries.
 Each domain is enclosed by three vertices and three edges and is identified by a unique triplet of integers $(n_1, n_2, n_3)$.
 The realization of this domain structure indicates that the discommensurations of the $\mathbf{Q}_1$, $\mathbf{Q}_2$, and $\mathbf{Q}_3$ components are not independent but are forced to intersect at a single vertex.
-A direct comparison of the domain structure and the topographic image is shown in Fig. S6 of SM \cite{Supplement}.
+A direct comparison of the domain structure and the topographic image is shown in Fig. S7 of SM \cite{Supplement}.
+We have confirmed the reproducibility of the present findings on another 2\textit{H}--NbSe$_2$ sample (see Section S4 of SM \cite{Supplement}).

 We also evaluated the width of the discommensurations.
 For each $j$, we defined the discommensurate region as the region where $n_j(\mathbf{r})$ is closer to a half-integer than to an integer.
 We then estimated the width by dividing the area of the discommensurate region by the total length of the discommensuration.
-Details are provided in Section 3 of SM \cite{Supplement}.
+Details are provided in Section S3 of SM \cite{Supplement}.
 The estimated width was about 3 nm for all CDW components.
 This is not an artefact but the real width of the discommensuration, because the value is larger than the broadening induced by the $\sigma$ of the Gaussian function $w(\mathbf{r})$.
 This finding implies why Gye \textit{et al.} \cite{Gye2019} proposed a picture different from ours, where the HC domains were suggested to form isolated patches separated by continuous CC regions.
 This interpretation arises when the discommensurate region in our definition is misassigned to the CC region.